 Both the Planned Parenthood fiasco and a recent decision by Komen to end stem cell research funding are widely considered to be indications of the organization’s close relations with Christian conservatives in the United States.
 Their reversal on Planned Parenthood angered that base.
 It will be interesting to see if this partnership, with a brand that just recently published “comics’ first gay wedding” will get the attention of groups like “One Million Moms,” who regularly call for boycotts of any brand that shows pro-gay tendencies.

-See the other four comic book covers after the break.
+See the other four comic book covers below.